coolprobn/prabinpoudel.com.np/src/pages/terms.md

 ---
 title: "Terms and policies"
 path: /terms/
-date: 2016-08-26
+date: 2020-04-18
-last_modified_at: 2019-11-06T14:09:32-05:00
-excerpt: "Made Mistakes privacy policy, license, and other legal stuff you won't read."
+excerpt: "Personal blog - prabinpoudel.com.np; privacy policy, license, and other legal stuff you won't read."
 toc: true
 ---

-This is my personal website written and edited by me (Michael Rose).
+This is my personal website maintained, enhanced and edited by me but was cloned from Made Mistakes by Michael Rose [Made Mistakes](https://mademistakes.com).
 Your use of this website, in any and all forms, constitutes an acceptance of these terms and policies.
 This page is reviewed and revised from time to time.

 All content provided is for informational purposes only.
 The articles and posts on this website are my own and don't necessarily represent the positions, strategies, or opinions of my employer or its subsidiaries.
 I make no representations as to the accuracy or completeness of any information found here or by following any links.
 I will not be liable for any errors or omissions in this information nor for the availability of this information.
 I will not be liable for any losses, injuries, or damages from the display or use of this information.